Welcome to the teacher’s guide to the Tennessee History for Kids booklet called Upon a Pivot.

 If you have any comments about the booklet or would like the answers to the quiz questions, please email Bill Carey at email@example.com.

 There are two images in this chapter that deserve a closer look.
-The first is the ad on page 9, shown here, from a 1857 edition of the Athens Post.
+The first is the ad on page 9, shown here, on the right.
 Click on it to make it larger.

-The second is the map on page 9.
+The second is the map on page 9, shown on the left.
 Click on it to make it larger.

 Before students move onto the Civil War, it is important for them to notice a few things about free states and slave states.
 Americans who know about the Civil War generally know that states such as Georgia, Virginia, Mississippi, Tennessee and Texas were slave states.
 However, they often don’t realize that Maryland, Delaware and Missouri were slave states.

-In regards to the Nat Turner Rebellion, click on the clip below to see a newspaper article about the event at the time.
+In regards to the Nat Turner Rebellion, click on the right to see a newspaper article about the event at the time.

 This is fascinating material.
 As I discuss in more detail in our new eighth grade booklet (called Free and Independent State) it took at least 50 hours to get from Nashville to Knoxville via stagecoach before the railroads came along, and there is no reason to think that travel was much easier in any other part of the country.